 Peter and Jennie regularly worship at St Mary's Church, Rushden, and Peter is a former member of the Parochial Church Council.

 Peter has been a councillor and a school governor.
-Peter has held a number of posts within the Conservative Party including that of Association Chairman, Press Secretary, and was a member of the National Union Executive from 1993-96.
+Peter has held a number of posts within the Conservative Party including that of Association Chairman, Press Secretary, and was a member of the National Union Executive from 1993 to 1996.

 His first general election campaign was in Islwyn in 1992 where he stood against Neil Kinnock and just failed to win!
 Peter fought Pudsey in 1997 and Wellingborough in 2001.
 In October 2002, Peter was re-selected as Parliamentary Spokesman for Wellingborough.
 He was elected as Member of Parliament for Wellingborough in May 2005, with a majority of 687.
 He was re-elected for Wellingborough in May 2010 with a majority of 11,787.

-Peter is an elected member of 1922 executive and was elected to the inaugural Backbench Select Committee in 2010.
-In the summer of 2010 he was appointed to the Chairman's panel.
-Peter is also the CO-Chairman of the APPG on Human Trafficking.
+Peter is an elected member of the 1922 executive and was elected to the inaugural Backbench Select Committee in 2010.
+In the summer of 2010, he was appointed to the Chairman's panel.
+Peter is also the Co-Chairman of the APPG on Human Trafficking.